WARNING: This website contains facts and opinions some may find offensive...

 There’s actually worms eating the brain matter in the patient’s brain, and as it’s eating it, it is creating the symptoms as it damages one cell after another.
 The most common prescription drug that every pet owner in America is giving their dogs or cats at home for heartworms is called Heartgard.
 That’s the brand name.
 The same drug that treats the worms that are in every MS patient.
 The drug is ivermectin.
 Ivermectin is an anti-parasitic drug.

 Ivermectin binds to nicotine receptors, just not as potent as nicotine does.
 If you’re treating a snake venom-induced rapid turbo cancer, ivermectin would work.
 If the venom in the body is targeting nicotine receptors, it would help dissolve that tumor too, just like nicotine did in the king cobra cobratoxin.
 Just like in the alpha-cobratoxin, alpha-conotoxin, glioblastoma study where they reversed it with nicotine.
 This is why ivermectin can work for snake venom-caused tumors, and why ivermectin also helps to beat cancers of all kind created by parasites.
-A scientist in Canada was able to cure a hundred different cancers in five days, and all she did was threat parasites in the liver of every patient.

 Three specific plant supplements you can use that kill off the parasites causing the cancer, all one hundred of them, and found that red clover, walnut hulls, not black walnut hulls, but the green hulls on the tree before the walnut falls.
-The green hull, the little shell over a walnut before it tuns black and dies, and wormwood, which is antiparasitic.
+The green hull, the little shell over a walnut before it turns black and dies, and wormwood, which is antiparasitic.
 So wormwood, red clover, and green walnut hulls, in combination as a supplement, would kill those actual parasites and reverse the cancers.

 The only major contributing factor to allowing those parasites to hatch and then live inside your organs in your body, to eventually get inside of most people’s livers is ethyl alcohol, the consumption of alcohol, drinking alcohol dissolves the outer shell of the eggs of the parasites, allowing the worms to come out.